-After the scan has been completed you are free to leave immediately.
+After the scan has been completed the canula will be removed and you are free to leave immediately.
 We will give you restrictions to follow including no close contact with pregnant women or any children for 6 hours after the scan.
 You are encouraged to drink plenty of fluids of any type as this will help flush any excess tracer through your kidneys.
-You can eat as normal.
-Continue taking any medication as normal.